afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 <img src="./resources/w4/img/l2-lidar-rotation2.png" width="480" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - Again, keep in mind that we're not changing the physical point P, only our view of it.
-- So in this case, we only have to think about one vector from the origin of frame S to P
+- In this case, we only have to think about one vector from the origin of frame S to P
 - What does change in this case is actually the set of basis vectors we use to express the coordinates of the vector $S$ to $P$.
 - Remember that the rotation matrix $C$ tells us how to find the coordinates of a vector in a rotated frame from the coordinates of the vector in the original frame.
-- So if we know the rotation matrix from frame S to frame S-prime, all we have to do is multiply it against the coordinates of P in frame S to get the coordinates of P in frame S-prime.
+- If we know the rotation matrix from frame S to frame S-prime, all we have to do is multiply it against the coordinates of P in frame S to get the coordinates of P in frame S-prime.
 - To determine the coordinates of the entire rotated point cloud, the operation is exactly the same, thanks to the properties of matrix multiplication.

 **Scaling**